samjones00/docs/docs/_documentation/Messaging.md

 previously causing exceptions, where you can replay and re-process DLQ messages and continue processing them as normal.

+### Priority Queues

+MQ Servers spawns 2 threads for each handler, one to listen to the Message Inbox `mq:<Message>.inq` and another to listen on the Priority Queue located at `mq:<Message>.priorityq`.

+You can white-list which messages to enable Priority Queue's for with `mqServer.PriorityQueuesWhitelist` or disable them all by setting:

+    mqServer.DisablePriorityQueues = true;

 ### OneWay HTTP Requests are published to MQ then executed

 Using the `SendOneWay()` Service Client APIs will publish DTO's to the `/oneway` [Pre-defined Route](/routing#pre-defined-routes):